1

 Neighborhood Stabilization Program

-The Neighborhood Stabilization Program (NSP1) was first created by Congress in the Housing and Economic Recovery Act of 2008, followed by the American Recovery and Reinvestment Act of 2009 (NSP2), and the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (NSP3).
-The program is an effort to mitigate the neighborhood effects of foreclosures in areas of greatest need.
-NSP funds help stabilize the property values in targeted communities by decreasing the rate of decline in property values.
+The Neighborhood Stabilization Program (NSP) was first created by Congress through the Housing and Economic Recovery Act of 2008, followed by the American Recovery and Reinvestment Act of 2009 (NSP2) and the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (NSP3).
+NSP is a component of the Community Development Block Grant (CDBG) program and is designed to mitigate the neighborhood effects of foreclosure in areas of greatest need by stabilizing property values in targeted communities to decrease the rate of decline in values.
+Funding must support foreclosed, abandoned or vacant properties.

 Eligible Grantees

-• Units of local government
+• Units of local government (towns, cities and counties)

 • Nonprofit organizations